 Identify solutions that address the root cause of the problems of social justice that we identify.

 Stand united on agreed-upon issues of justice and fairness and hold political and economic systems accountable to what God created them to be.

 Since FAITH’s beginning in 1999, we have brought people together from different races, religious denominations, and areas of Volusia County to work together on issues of common concern.
-Below are just a few of the community improvements resulting from FAITH’s work.
+We are currently working to establish a county wide affordable housing trust fund, and to dismantle the school-to-prison pipeline in Volusia County.
+Below are just a few of the other community improvements resulting from FAITH’s work.

 In 2008, FAITH ensured that a local provider, ACT/Stewart Marchman, is providing adequate care for our mentally ill inmates.

 In 2009, FAITH won local hiring agreements in the cities of Ormond Beach and Daytona Beach, giving local workers an advantage when looking for jobs.
 In 2010, FAITH convinced Volusia County Council to pass a “Local Contractor Preference” that gives our Volusia based companies up to a 5% preference on county funded bids.